neondatabase/website/content/docs/manage/databases.md

 isDraft: false
 ---

-In the Neon object hierarchy, a database exists within a branch of a Neon project.
-The is no limit on the number of databases you can create.
+A database is a container for SQL objects such as schemas, tables, views, functions, and indexes.
+In the Neon object hierarchy, a database exists within a branch of a project.
+There is no limit on the number of databases you can create.

-A Neon project's root branch is created with a default database called `main`.
+A Neon project's root branch is created with a default database called `main`, which is owned by your project's default user (see [Users](../users) for more information).
 You can create your own databases in a project's root branch or in a child branch.

-As with any standalone PostgreSQL instance, database objects such as schemas and tables are created in a database.
 All databases in Neon are created with a `public` schema.
-Tables and other database objects are created in the `public` schema by default.
+SQL objects are created in the `public` schema by default.
 For more information about the `public` schema, refer to [The Public schema](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PUBLIC), in the _PostgreSQL documentation_.

 ## Create a database